YilinGao/breakout/README.md

 	1. brick layouts of 3 levels
 	2. 3 types of bricks
 	3. first 2 functions of paddle
+	4. 4 types of power-ups
-	4. 3 status display
+	5. 3 status display
+	6. 3 types of cheat keys
-	5. splash screen
+	7. splash screen
+	8. restart button at the result page

 * Targets changed or discarded: